This page provides a brief overview of the major changes between opHA3 releases.

 - New System Configuration Menu: To manage nodes and configuration files.

-- Redundant node polling: With peers that works as a backup from other pollers.
+- Redundant node polling and Centralised Node Management: With peers that works as a backup from other pollers.

 Another small improvements has been made in the GUI.